williamcotton/express-c/demo/controllers/README.md

 ### Middleware

-Our API is built on top of the [postgresMiddleware](https://github.com/williamcotton/express-c/tree/master/deps/postgresMiddleware) library.
+Our API is built on top of the [postgres middleware](https://github.com/williamcotton/express-c/tree/master/src/middleware/postgres-middleware) library.

 We first get an instance of the postgres connection with a given URI and pool size.